y0nil/kusto.blog/blog-posts/workload-groups.md

 These kinds of runaway queries may cause a few performance problems, and you may want to have predefined limits to protect against them.

 A workload group's [request limit policy](https://docs.microsoft.com/azure/data-explorer/kusto/management/request-limit-policy){:target="_blank"}
-lets you play it safe in these types of cases, by placing a ceiling on the amount of resources and/or the parallelism of the query's execution, including:
+lets you play it safe in these types of cases, by placing a ceiling on the amount of resources and/or the parallelism of the query's execution.
+- This can be thought of as a means for *de-prioritizing* certain workloads, while keeping others running in the most optimized manner (the default).

+Properties included in the policy allow controlling limits on:

 * **Result set size**: ([source](https://docs.microsoft.com/azure/data-explorer/kusto/concepts/querylimits#limit-on-result-set-size-result-truncation){:target="_blank"})
   * Upper bounds for the number of records and the overall data size returned by the service to the client.
 * **Amount of memory per iterator**: ([source](https://docs.microsoft.com/azure/data-explorer/kusto/concepts/querylimits#limit-on-memory-per-iterator){:target="_blank"})